InteractiveAdvertisingBureau/USPrivacy/CCPA/OpenRTB Extension for USPrivacy.md

 ### Examples:
 The following examples provide sample code with a US Privacy String that meets the conditions described in each case.

-A Digital Property has determined that U.S. Privacy applies to the transaction.
+A Digital Property has determined that U.S. Privacy applies to the transaction and:
 * The Digital Property is using version 1 of the U.S. Privacy string specification.
 (1)
 * The Digital Property has provided explicit user notice.
 (Y)
 * The user has not made a choice to opt out of sale.
 (N)